 Disposal, Transfer, or Change of Location

 Research Laboratory & Safety Services (RLSS) must be notified before a change in a machine’s location, transfer of ownership, or disposal.
-RLSS will report these changes to the Arizona Radiation Regulatory Agency (ARRA).
+RLSS will report these changes to the Bureau of Radiation Control (BRC).

 Radiation machine approvals are audited annually by Research Laboratory & Safety Services to ensure safe use of the radiation machines and regulatory compliance.
 Areas reviewed during the audit include, but are not limited to: